PrinceOfPuppers/sync-dl/README.md

 ```
 sync-dl timestamps --scrape-range 0 4 sweetJams
 ```
 Will scrape youtube comments for timestamps to add to songs 0 to 4 of sweetJams.
-Will ask you to review them before it adds them (can be changed with option -a)
+Will ask you to review them before it adds them (can be changed with option -a).

 ```
 sync-dl edit -m 1 5 sweetJams